 When we get a rental, we pack up the family (including our cats) and check into a nearby hotel for a few nights.

-And it’s because of this that we’re taking a family vacation to The Wizarding World of Harry Potter in a couple months – without spending a DIME from our savings.
+And it’s because of this strategy that we took a family vacation that year to The Wizarding World of Harry Potter – without spending a DIME from our savings.
 No credit cards either.

 Could we save that money and apply it to our mortgage or car loans to get ahead?
 Yes, we certainly could.
-But travel is important to us as a family, so we’ve chosen to make that a priority even in this challenging financial time for us.
-And this trip will be completely free, thanks to our home rentals.
+But travel is important to us as a family, so we’ve chosen to make that a priority even in a challenging financial time.
+And that trip was completely free, thanks to our home rentals.

 The Secret of How This Works

-- Secure your first reservation.
-Do a little dance because the magic is about to happen.
+- Wait for your first reservation request.
+Talk to your guests through the Airbnb messaging system to finalize the details, then do a little dance because the magic is about to happen.

 - During the rental, find a place to stay in town.
 We use hotels.com to book our room at a clean and comfortable but affordable hotel.
 For example, if we were renting our house for $250 a night, we would try to find a hotel for $100-150 a night.
 So for a 3-night weekend stay, you could make $450 profit.
 That’s not a huge amount, but that’s why it’s important to use hotels.com to book your room.
 Every 10 nights you stay through hotels.com, you get a free night.
 You will rack these up over a few rentals and have 2-3 free nights for your own family by the end of the year.

 - When you pay for your hotel stay during the rental, use a credit card that will earn miles for your airline of choice.
 Immediately after you receive the rental payment, pay off the amount of your hotel stay on the credit card.
 Racking up credit card debt is NOT part of this plan!
-If you sign up for the Southwest Rapid Rewards card, you’ll get enough bonus points for two round-trip flights.
-Get 50,000 bonus points here.
+If you sign up for the Southwest Rapid Rewards card with my special link, you get 40,000 bonus points.
+That’s enough bonus points for two round-trip flights.

 - Any profit you make, sock it away in savings to cover extra costs during your family vacation.
 These could come in the form of plane tickets not quite covered by miles, an extra hotel night to round out your free nights, dining out costs, car rental, and so on.